Kiki Passo Offers A Peek At Her Ample Cleavage In Skintight Black Tank Top

 In the sexy shots, Kiki went full bombshell as she posed in a skintight black tank top.
 The shirt featured thin straps that showed off her toned arms and shoulders, and included a scooped neckline that flashed her ample cleavage.

 The top was cropped to show off her taut tummy and impressive abs.
 She also added a pair of gray sweatpants.
-The bottoms boasted a drawstring waist and elastic waistband.
+The bottoms boasted a drawstring and elastic waistband.
 The pants hung loosely over her hips and featured pockets on the sides.
 She accessorized the look with a dark bracelet on her wrist and a circular pendant and chain around her neck.

 In the first photo, Kiki stood in front of a plain gray backdrop with one hand in her pocket and the other hanging at her side.
 She leaned forward and smiled brightly into the lens.
 The second shot was similar, but showed the model puckering her lips.

-In the final slide she moved to a bed.
+In the final slide, she moved to a bed.
 She sat on top of a white blanket with her back arched and one knee bent.
-She looked over her shoulder with a seductive expression on her face with her lips parted.
+She looked over her shoulder with a seductive expression on her face and her lips parted.

 In the background of the shot, some pillows and a stuffed animal could be seen.
 Kiki geotagged her location as Miami, Florida.